 Garden drainage is a tricky affair.
 Britain’s famously unpredictable weather can wreak havoc on your home and garden turning lovely lawns into bogs.
 Waterlogged gardens can also spell disaster for any plants or flowers you’re trying to grow.
 To help you keep your garden in top condition and safe in treacherous conditions, we’ve put together a list of effective ways to improve your garden’s drainage and even turn the weather into a garden feature.

-Creative ideas for Garden Drainage
+Ideas for Garden Drainage

 1. Raise Beds